 Such massive apps with a seemingly endless list of features and services come under the category of super apps.
 They are currently in trend in Asian countries, backed by companies that are widespread across multiple industries.
 This unique position allows them to combine their services together and provide an end-to-end app experience for their customers.

-- Benefits of super apps
+- Benefits of super apps make it an investor-friendly option to pursue

 What are super apps?